 Did you know that having flat feet is often a sign of general hypermobility in children?
-Whilst I have always been aware of this, it has become more noticeable since working at the Osteopathy & Podiatry Centre, with podiatrists Helen Crawford and Robert Ashton, for the last two years.
+Whilst I have always been aware of this, it has become more noticeable since working at the Osteopathy & Podiatry Centre, with podiatrists Helen Crawford and Robert Ashton.
 Hypermobility is a condition in which there is more movement or mobility at a joint beyond the normal range of most peoples’ joints.
 This can happen at a specific region of the body or multiple joints of the body.

 Children with hypermobility may also sit in the ‘W’ position.
 In this position, a child’s base of support is wider and their centre of gravity is lower, allowing for increased stability through the hips and trunk but it engages the core less so leading to weaker core muscles.
 It may also lead to in-toeing gait.